inukiwi/ha-laadpaal-io/README.md

 # Laadpaal.io integration for Home Assistant

 ## About this repo
-This integration provides real-time status updates for charging stations in The Netherlands using the API at [Laadpaal.io](https://laadpaal.io).
+This integration provides real-time status updates for charging stations in The Netherlands using the API at [Laadpaal.io](https://laadpaal.io) (this service is also maintained by me ([@inukiwi](https://github.com/inukiwi))).
 The data is sourced from [DOT-NL by NDW](https://www.ndw.nu/dataportalen/dot-nl).
 It was created to monitor the availability of nearby or specific charging points directly within your dashboards without needing to check external apps constantly.
 You can also automate notifications for when a chargepoint becomes available so you can charge your EV.

 ---